 </li>

-By using this combination, developers can not only achieve the visual presentation of multi-level navigation, but also make the navigation menu a direct content entry point, greatly enhancing the interactivity and information density of the website.navListLabel with its data-driven features and flexible nesting capabilities has become an indispensable tool for AQ CMS to achieve high performance and scalable multi-level navigation.
+By using this combination, developers can not only achieve the visual presentation of multi-level navigation, but also make the navigation menu a direct content entry point, greatly enhancing the interactivity and information density of the website.navListThe tag, with its data-driven features and flexible nesting capabilities, has become an indispensable tool for Anqi CMS to achieve high-performance, scalable multi-level navigation.

-Question: The navigation setting interface of Anqi CMS backend seems to support only two-level navigation.
-How can the front-end template implement the display of three-level or more navigation?
+Ask: It seems that the navigation setting interface of Anqi CMS backend only supports up to two levels of navigation.
+So how can the front-end template implement the display of three levels or more?

-Answer:navListEach navigation item object returned by the tag contains aIsCurrentBoolean attribute.
-When the current navigation item matches the page being accessed by the user,IsCurrentthe value of the attribute istrue.
-Developers can directly use conditional judgment in the template{% if item.IsCurrent %}active{% endif %}Add CSS class names to matching navigation items to highlight them.
+Answer:navListEach navigation item object returned by the tag contains aIsCurrentBoolean property.
+When the current loop navigation item matches the page being accessed by the user,IsCurrentthe value of the attribute istrue.
+Developers can directly use conditional judgment in the template{% if item.IsCurrent %}active{% endif %}Add CSS class to the matching navigation item to highlight it.

-Q: Can I usenavListShould the tags display subcategories and the latest documents under the category in a dropdown menu?
+Can I usenavListShould the tag display subcategories and the latest documents under the category in a dropdown menu?